ryo-imai-bit/Writing-An-Interpreter-In-Go-In-OCaml/README.md

 - refactoring
   - change some functions to use mutually recursive definition
   - better performance
   - implementing in more OCaml way.
-Now, codes are implemented as is written in the book.
+Now, codes are implemented as it is written in the book.
 - precise error message
 - implementing macro
 - hash table